gearmamn06/CPR_Band_Bus/README.md

 func application(_ application: UIApplication, didFinishLaunchingWithOptionas launchOptions: [UIApplicationLaunchOptionKey: Any]?) -> Bool {

-    // If you want your Bluetooth connection to the band to stay in your app's background for a long time, enter true as the keepAlive value. self.bus = Bus(keepAlive: true)
+    // If you want your Bluetooth connection to the band to stay in your app's background, enter true as the keepAlive value. self.bus = Bus(keepAlive: true)

     return true